 The National Kidney Foundation (NKF) has developed new measures to improve chronic kidney disease (CKD) testing in people with diabetes.

-To address these gaps in care, NKF has developed HEDIS and MIPS measures for Kidney Health Evaluation for Adults with Diabetes.
+To address gaps in care, NKF has developed HEDIS and MIPS measures for Kidney Health Evaluation for Adults with Diabetes.
+The HEDIS measure was released in 2020 and is part of HEDIS Measurement Year 2022.
+The MIPS measure has been submitted and is currently on the Measures Under Consideration list for 2022 which means it could be included in the MIPS program this year.
 Both measures assess the percentage of adults with diabetes that receive comprehensive kidney health evaluation during a 12-month period.
 The HEDIS measure evaluates claims data.
-The MIPS measure evaluated information found in electronic health records.
+The MIPS measure evaluates information found in electronic health records.

 Kidney Health Evaluation for Adults with Diabetes